pascallaliberte/modestjs.works/_i18n/en/_posts/2018-12-14-first-example-3-ways-code-cart.md

 [stimulus-demo]: https://cart-stimulus.modestjs.works
 [stimulus-repo]: https://github.com/pascallaliberte/examples.modestjs.works/tree/master/cart/stimulus

-[Stimulus][stimulus] is a small javascript framework allowing to automate adding behaviour to page elements as they're added to the page.
+[Stimulus][stimulus] is a small JavaScript framework allowing to automate adding behaviour to page elements as they're added to the page.
 Just like `css` automatically adds styling when an element is added to the page, `stimulus` watches the `DOM` (Document Object Model) for new elements, and wires them up with behaviour defined in Stimulus controllers.

 [stimulus]: https://stimulusjs.org